mmattDonk/AI-TTS-Donations/README.md

     {
         "MAX_MSG_LENGTH": 300, // The maximum length for the donation message.
         "MIN_BIT_AMOUNT": 1 // The minimum amount of bits to donate for the TTS to activate.
-    }
+        // ^ I'd recommend setting the minimum bit amount to be -1 of the actual limit you want to set, just in case
+        // (also remove all of these // comments before you start the bot) }
     ```